My Favorite Duck

 (Back in order…)

 Finale: My favorite part!
 Something one can dance to!
-(Still my favorite part of “Fantasia 2000” Heck, I’d like a whole movie set to this music.
-But I suppose that would take a lot of the fun out of things.
-The music here kind of outright tells you what to picture, as opposed to letting you come to your own conclusions.)
+Much like “Fantasia 2000” I wouldn’t mind whole movie set to this music.
+(But I suppose that would take a lot of the fun out of things.
+The music here kind of outright tells you what to picture, as opposed to letting the animators coming to their own conclusions.)
 It’s like a Rhythm Heaven Remix with the animals of the previous pieces returning to strut their stuff one more time.

 The two pianists finish and leave.
 Daffy is still not getting any of the attention he deserves.
 Why ever not?
 Seems the audience is comprised of nothing but rabbits.
-(Who better to perform “The carnival of the Animals” to, than animals?)
+(Who better to perform “The carnival of the Animals” to?)

 Personal Rating: 4.
 (Beautiful music.
 Beautiful animation.
 It’s like “Fantasia” with a fraction of the budget.)